-posure interrupts various biological activities in plants and animals (136).
+The presence of ALAN disrupts natural light intensity, its timing and color characteristics (152).
+It increases total light intensity relative to natural levels and tends to shift the spectrum of ambient light away from its natural condition (153).
+Poorly timed light exposure interrupts various biological activities in plants and animals (154).
 These activities rely on the daily and seasonal rhythms of exposure to light in the environment.
-Examples include finding food (137-140); the time at which certain animals first emerge from their hiding places (141, 142); plant and animal reproduction (109, 143-145); sequencing of seasonal events in plants (146); and animal migration (147, 148) and communication (149-151).
-All these effects can make it difficult for organisms to survive and reproduce (152); it may even influence how species evolve (153, 154).
-This adds to other environmental pressures many species face like habitat loss and climate change (155-157).
+Examples include finding food (155-158); the time at which certain animals first emerge from their hiding places (159, 160); plant and animal reproduction (121, 161-163); sequencing of seasonal events in plants (164); and animal migration (165, 166) and communication (167-169).
+All these effects can make it difficult for organisms to survive and reproduce (170).
+It may even influence how species adapt and evolve (171-174).
+This adds to other environmental pressures many species face like habitat loss and climate change (175-177).

-Artificial light exposure seems to weaken the immune systems of some organisms (158-160) and can make them less tolerant to environmental stress (161).
-Parents may pass that weakness to their offspring (162, 163).
-ALAN exposure may thus leave some species more vulnerable to both predators (164, 165) and parasites (166, 167).
-Researchers also find that light exposure often occurs alongside noise caused by human activity (168).
-The combination of artificial light and acoustic noise can further harm some species (169, 170).
+Artificial light exposure seems to weaken the immune systems of some organisms (178-180).
+It can make them less resilient in the face of environmental stress (181, 182).
+Parents may pass that weakness to their offspring (183, 184).
+ALAN exposure may thus leave some species more vulnerable to both predators (185, 186) and parasites (187, 188).
+Researchers also find that light exposure often occurs alongside noise caused by human activity (189).
+The combination of artificial light and noise can further harm some species (190-193).